alphagov/prototyping/README.md

 ## Using Sass

 '.scss' files will be converted to their '.css' counterparts in the generated site.
-If you import 'frontend_toolkit.scss' to your .scss file you'll also have access to all the mixins from GOV.UK Frontend Toolkit repo.
-If you want access to the mixins from the draft design patterns library you'll need to import 'design_patterns.scss' as well.
+By default the Sass converter looks in `/_includes/stylesheets` and `/assets/toolkit/stylesheets` to resolve @import requests.

+If you want to use the [GOV.UK Frontend Toolkit](https://github.com/alphagov/govuk_frontend_toolkit) Sass, then add the repo as a submodule to `/assets/toolkit` like this:

+    git submodule add git@github.com:alphagov/govuk_frontend_toolkit.git assets/toolkit
+    git submodule init
+    git submodule update

 Finally, in order for .scss conversion to work with Jekyll you'll need to start each '.scss' file with empty YAML front matter.
-Put this all together and you get a .scss file that starts like this:

-    ---
-    ---
-    @import "frontend_toolkit";
-    @import "design_patterns";

 ## Sharing CSS code